azevedodiogo/towerdefense/README.md

 ## Arquivo fotográfico do jogo - Photographic archive of the game

-[PT] O processo criativo por trás do jogo é uma jornada complexa que envolve a fusão de ideias inovadoras e detalhes minuciosos, com o objetivo de criar uma experiência imersiva e cativante para o utilizador.
-Desde o primeiro esboço até à versão final, cada componente do jogo é cuidadosamente pensado e desenvolvido para oferecer uma estética visual apelativa e uma experiência imersiva.
+[PT] O processo de criação de imagens para um jogo é uma tarefa complexa que envolve a combinação de ideias inovadoras e atenção aos detalhes.
+Desde os primeiros esboços até à versão final, cada elemento visual é pensado para proporcionar uma experiência imersiva ao jogador.

-Os detalhes são essenciais.
-Cada cor, sombra e textura é escolhida de forma a transmitir uma sensação única e a realçar a atmosfera que se quer criar.
+A escolha das cores, sombras e texturas é feita com cuidado, de modo a criar a atmosfera desejada e a destacar cada aspeto do jogo.
-No final, o resultado é um jogo que vai além de uma simples combinação de gráficos e códigos. É uma experiência que imerge o jogador num mundo novo, onde cada detalhe é cuidadosamente concebido e pensado de modo a obter um produto final de excelência.
+O objetivo é que o resultado final não seja apenas um conjunto de gráficos, mas uma experiência visual que envolva o jogador e o transporte para o mundo do jogo.
+Cada detalhe é trabalhado para garantir que o produto final seja de qualidade e ofereça uma experiência cativante.

-[EN] The creative process behind the game is a complex journey that involves the fusion of innovative ideas and minute details, with the aim of creating an immersive and captivating experience for the user.
-From the first sketch to the final version, each component of the game is carefully thought out and developed to offer an appealing visual aesthetic and an immersive experience.
+[EN] The process of creating images for a game is a complex task that involves the combination of innovative ideas and attention to detail.
+From the first sketches to the final version, each visual element is designed to provide an immersive experience to the player.

-The details are essential.
-Each color, shadow and texture is chosen in order to convey a unique sensation and enhance the atmosphere you want to create.
+The choice of colors, shadows and textures is done carefully, in order to create the desired atmosphere and highlight each aspect of the game.
-In the end, the result is a game that goes beyond a simple combination of graphics and codes.
-It is an experience that immerges the player in a new world, where every detail is carefully designed and thought out in order to obtain a final product of excellence.
+The goal is that the end result is not just a set of graphics, but a visual experience that involves the player and the transport to the game world.
+Every detail is worked on to ensure that the final product is of quality and offers a captivating experience.

 ### Menu Inicial - Home Menu
 [PT] Desenvolvido com recurso a tecnologias como o 'Canva'. \